In Memorial to Deceased Religious Holidays

 What it has Become: Part four and the finishing touches on spoiling children and creating a fatter, unhealthy world.
 Spoiled children demanding too expensive gifts they will break and/or forget within a few months.
 Too much money spent, the lack of thrift or conservation.
 The good news is that the holiday is still associated with family, giving and helping others and making the world a better place.

-Some of these holidays have managed to keep their ghosts about remind us few who can hear and see them for their true purposes.
-Christmas is the strongest of these and Easter is a very distant second.
-The others are merely mutated and mangled automatons of what they once were.
+Some of these holidays have managed to keep their ghosts about to remind us of their origins and purposes.
+Christmas is, by far, the strongest of these with Easter a very distant second.
+The others have morphed and changed in incredibly interesting and unusual ways.